mistersingh179/bw-dashboard/README.md

 - allow user to set threshold
 - use threshold when picking relevant campaigns for showing
 - use threshold when picking relevant campaigns for building ads
+- add TopLevelDomains table & move pages under it

 ## Pending prompt research
 - research if sending campaigns individually or with a group make a difference
+- how many tokens do we need for an average request

 ## Pending nice to do
 - make edit & create use separate forms rather than sharing one or merge typescript types on functions